Development

 o index: If there are multiple items, index will tell which of those items to replace

-o replacement: The item to place in that location
+o replacement: The item to place in that location.
+This can also be a list of items to randomize into this location

 prologueRewards: